chidiwilliams/buzz/docs/docs/faq.md

 4. **How to get GPU acceleration for faster transcription?**

-   On Linux GPU acceleration is supported out of the box on Nvidia GPUs with [CUDA installed](https://developer.nvidia.com/cuda-downloads).
+   On Linux GPU acceleration is supported out of the box on Nvidia GPUs with [CUDA 12](https://developer.nvidia.com/cuda-downloads), [cuBLASS](https://developer.nvidia.com/cublas) and [cuDNN](https://developer.nvidia.com/cudnn) libraries installed.

    On Windows see [this note](https://github.com/chidiwilliams/buzz/blob/main/CONTRIBUTING.md#gpu-support) on enabling CUDA GPU support.